toledoroy/react-ions/README.md

 ### Pull down the repository

 Make sure you `cd` to your favorite directory.
-Then we'll clone the ambassador-snippet repo:
+Then we'll clone the react-conventions repo:

     $ git clone git@github.com:GetAmbassador/react-conventions.git